 The new module went live on August 26, 2019, seven weeks ahead of schedule.
 On the first day, the Server team simulated a problem with one of its product components to make sure the system worked correctly.
 They ran the issue through its Materials Review Board function and escalated the problem to the Non-Conformance Report (NCR) function for third-party product inquiries.
 They also conducted a finished goods audit in the system, a unique piece they had set up themselves.
 “Everything was working well from the first day.
 All the testing we did helped make sure that it worked like it was supposed to,” McMahon says.

-We were surprised by the level of test that were needed.
-Those of us on the Server Products team didn't appreciated what it took to write a good test script.
+We were surprised by the level of tests that were needed.
+Those of us on the Server Products team didn't appreciate what it took to write a good test script.
 Baker Tilly consultants did a great job of writing those test scripts and helping us understand how to conduct them.Jodi McMahon, Director of Operations at Server Products

 The Advanced Quality module now allows Server to streamline documentation and communication, eliminate the manual handoffs, and elevate issues for resolution in a timely manner.